 [Supplements are often called MediGap Plans.]

-● The MediCare system reviews all medical treatment and services and "assigns" the amount * * which can be paid for each!
+● All medical treatment and services are reviewed and "assigned" the amount * * which can be paid for each!

 ** Discounted, often deeply, from retail!

-● MDs and other providers who participate with MediCare agreed, when they signed up, to accept just 80% of the approved amount.
+● MDs and other providers who signed up to participate with MediCare agreed to accept just 80% of the approved amount.

 ● You show the MDs or other providers' offices your Medicare and Supplement plan ID cards.
 They usually scan each.

-● The provider submits their charges for your treatment/service to a MediCare claims administrator
+● The provider submits a special invoice for your treatment/service to a MediCare claims administrator

-● The Supplement company sends individuals an explanation of their payments following any treatment.
-It will show the amount, if any, the provider will be paid.
+● Following any treatment, the Supplement company sends individuals an explanation of the amount the provider will be paid.

-When in an "inpatient status" in a hospital.
-MediCare coverage is quite good!
-All medically necessary and approved treatment & services will be paid.
+When an MD admits an individual to a hospital in an "inpatient status," MediCare coverage is quite good!
+All medically necessary and approved treatment and services will be paid.

 ● It is not an annual deductible but is charged each time "admitted to a hospital.

-● Your Supplement company pays the hospital the deductible for you.
+● A Supplement company will pay the hospital the deductible for you.

-● Medical treatment providers often send an invoice right after your visit.
+● MDs & Medical treatment providers send an invoice right after your visit.
 Do not pay the amount on provider invoices.
 Wait to see the actual amount you are responsible for, if any, on the statement from your Supplement company.

-● One point - vital to many - You can see any provider here in CT or in another state who accepts MediCare when needed.
+● One point on why many individuals select a Supplement — they can see, any provider here in CT or in another state who accepts MediCare.

 ● 9 out of 10 people with a Medicare Supplement say they are happy!

-● Buying protects your income & savings from paying the part of the treatment you received MediCare did not!
+● Your income & savings are protected from having to pay the part of the treatment that Medicare did not!
 The company:

 - > Works with MediCare's claim contractor, determines the part of the allowed amount that was not paid,d and then sends this amount to the provider for you!

-Note: The amount you pay will vary based on coverage in the Supplement you selected.
-For example, Plan F pays 100% of what Medicare does not, and Plan N has a small deductible, then a $20 co-pay for each MD office visit.
+Note: The amount you pay will vary based on the coverage in the Supplement you selected.
+For example, Plan F pays 100% of what Medicare does not, and Plan N has a small deductible and a $20 co-pay for each MD office visit.

-No!
-MediCare pays for any treatment they determine to be medically necessary.
-Supplements then work with the MediCare claim contractor and pay the 20% of any treatment and services MediCare did not.
+MediCare determines what treatments are medically necessary and will pay for approved treatments.
+Supplement companies then work with the MediCare claim contractor and pay 20% of any treatment and services MediCare did not.

 Bottom line: If MediCare pays for treatment/service, your supplement plan will pay.

 The Supplement plan pays the provider based on your plan's coverage.
-For example, Plan G & Plan N do not pay Part B's deductible at the beginning of each year.
-So you pay - It's $226 in 2023.
+For example, Plan G and Plan N do not pay Part B's deductible at the beginning of each year.
+So you pay—it's $240 in 2024.

-● They authorized the National Association of Insurance Commissioners (NAIC) to develop and send to all states how each Supplement plan will cover medical treatments/services.
+● Authorized the National Association of Insurance Commissioners (NAIC) to develop and send to all states proposed regulations on how each Supplement plan will cover medical treatments/services.

-● They instruct each state legislative body to approve the NAIC's recommended coverage.
-This means coverage in a specific letter Supplement in CT will generally be the same as that lettered plan in most states.
+● Tasked the NAIC to instruct each state legislative body to approve the NAIC's recommended Plans.
+This means coverage in a specific letter.
+Supplements in CT will generally be the same as those in that lettered plan in most states.

-● The NAIC gave plans "lettered' names."
+● The NAIC decided to give plans "lettered' names."
 Plan A has the least coverage, and B, C., etc., have more.

 [Confusing since the parts of MediCare also have letter names. ]

-● Over time, the NAIC has made coverage updates such as in 2010, the two plans with limited prescription coverage were dropped when the federal Prescription Drug Plan program started.
+● Over time, the NAIC has made plan coverage updates.
+For example, in 2010, the two plans with limited prescription coverage were dropped when the federal Prescription Drug Plan program started.

-● In 2019 federal regulation restricted the availability, to specific individuals, of plans with full coverage of Part B's annual deductible.
+● In 2019, federal regulation restricted the availability of plans with full coverage of Part B's annual deductible to specific individuals.

--> Thus, individuals who turned 65 in January 2020 or after, called newly eligible, can not buy a plan, which pays Part B's deductible, such as Plan F.
+Thus, individuals who turned 65 in January 2020 or after are called newly eligible can not buy a plan that pays Part B's deductible, such as Plan F.

 Note: Individuals who were 65 before Jan.
 2020 are not restricted.

 ● State legislatures generally incorporate NAIC coverage recommendations in their legislature regulations.
-They do, however, add specific eligibility requirements established for their states.
+They do, however, add the eligibility requirements established for their states.

-Note: CT is one of a few states that does not use medical underwriting when older than 65.
+Note: CT is one of a few states that does not use medical underwriting for individuals when 65 or for those older than 65.

 CT's state legislation and regulations have authorized the CT Insurance Dept. (CID) to ensure all Supplement companies offering Plans in CT: